Circle Line (Kuala Lumpur)

 The MRT Circle Line, also known as MRT 3, is a proposed thirteenth rail transit line, the third Mass Rapid Transit line and the fifth fully automated and driverless rail system in the Klang Valley region of Malaysia.
-Once completed, this line would form the loop line of the Klang Valley Integrated Transit System.
-The director of this project is currently Tuan Haji Mohd Yusof Kasiron.
+Once completed, this line would form the first loop line of the Klang Valley Integrated Transit System.

+On 17 July 2025, the Minister of Transport approved the Final Railway Scheme for the project.
+Following a review of the feedback from the 2024 Public Inspection, the project adopted an "Intermediate MRT" (i-MRT) system technology with shorter 4-car trainsets and tighter turning radii to significantly reduce land acquisition.
+The line is currently in the land acquisition phase with construction expected to begin in 2027 and the line scheduled to be fully operational by 2032.

 The circle line will be numbered 13 and coloured blue violet on official transit maps.
-Before 4 July 2024, the circle line was coloured grey on its official alignment map.

-It is one of three planned mass rapid transit (MRT) rail lines under the Klang Valley Mass Rapid Transit Project by MRT Corp.
-The MRT Circle Line is expected to form a loop line circling but not entering Kuala Lumpur's central business district, while linking up the radial rail lines.
-Interest in building the line resurfaced in early 2015; the project was shelved by former Prime Minister Mahathir Mohamad in May 2018 but was later on revived in November 2020.
-Constructions are expected to begin in 2028 and slated for full operation by 2032.
-The estimated construction cost is expected to be in line with the MRT Putrajaya Line which will be around RM31 billion while the land acquisition cost is estimated to be at RM8.4 billion.

-With 50.8 km of rail alignment, a total of 32 stations, which will consist of 25 elevated and 7 underground stations will be built.
-The circle line is expected to stretch while forming a loop from Bukit Kiara to PPUM and it will include densely populated areas such as Mont Kiara, Segambut, KL Metropolis, Titiwangsa, Setapak, Setiawangsa, Ampang, Salak South, Pandan Indah, Pantai Dalam, Cheras and Universiti Malaya.

 History

 Proposal and cancellation

 In August 2016, MRT Corp announced that it expected to submit the study on the MRT Line 3 to the government by the end of the year.
 This was followed by a statement on 6 September 2017 by Transport Minister Datuk Seri Liow Tiong Lai, who indicated that plans were being drawn up to fast-track the construction of MRT 3 for completion before 2027.
 On 27 October 2017, during the announcement of Budget 2018, Prime Minister Najib Razak reiterated this intention by proposing that MRT 3 be completed before 2025.
 Subsequently, on 3 January 2018, former CEO of Rapid Rail, Dato' Ir.
 Zohari Sulaiman, was appointed as project director by MRT Corp to oversee the development.
-However, on 30 May 2018, Prime Minister Mahathir Mohamad announced the cancellation of the MRT 3 project due to fiscal constraints.
-Two days later, on 1 June 2018, Dato' Sri Shahril Mokhtar, CEO of MRT Corp, stated that the decision was understandable given the financial situation, but emphasised the importance of completing MRT 3 in the future to "close all the loop".
+However, following the change of government after the 2018 Malaysian general election, newly appointed Prime Minister Mahathir Mohamad announced the cancellation of the MRT 3 project on 30 May 2018 due to fiscal constraints.
+Two days later, on 1 June 2018, Dato' Sri Shahril Mokhtar, CEO of MRT Corp, stated that the decision was understandable given the financial situation, but emphasised the importance of completing MRT 3 in the future to "close all the loops".